 Across the West, fires are a significant annual occurrence.
 Over the last ten years, there has been an upward trend.
-Millions and millions of acres – much of it public land – is barbequed every year.
+Millions and millions of acres - much of it being public land - is barbequed every year.

 While the immediate effects can seem devastating, the good news is that wildfires can in fact create excellent habitat for elk.
 The increased feed can bolster the area’s big game population and overall health of the animals.
 This also leads to better antler growth.